tanweijie123/tp/docs/DeveloperGuide.md

  1. FitEgo shows a list of Sessions.
  2. User requests to filter the Session List by a period.
- 3. FitEgo filters the Session List according to the specified period and updates its title.
+ 3. FitEgo filters the Session List according to the specified period and updates the title displayed.
 Use case ends.

 **Extensions**